Course Creator Stuck Under $50K per Year Despite Consistent Work

 Launch 3: $10,000 ÷ 4,200 = $2.38 per subscriber

-Declining 44% from first to third launch.
-Clear fatigue signal.
+Declining 44% from the first to the third launch is a clear fatigue signal.

 If your revenue per subscriber is declining launch over launch, you have audience fatigue.
 More launches will make this worse, not better.